maxzheng/great-life-guide/double.md

 ### #2 Read Faster

 The average reading speed is about 200 words per minute (WPM).
 Good readers double that to about 400 WPM.
-Great readers double again to 800 WPM!
-The best readers surpass 1000+ WPM.
+Great readers double again to 800 WPM.
+The best readers surpass 1000 WPM.
 That's at least 5 times as fast as average readers, which is a saving of 4 hours when reading a book that takes 5 hours!

 Here are a couple of different ways to [improve your reading speed](https://jimkwik.com/kwik-brain-007/):